FMInference/FlexiGen/README.md

 ----------

-Large language models (LLMs) are at the heart of applications like ChatGPT and Copilot, but the high computational and memory requirements of LLM inference traditionally make it feasible only with multiple high-end accelerators.
-FlexGen aims to lower the resource requirements of LLM inference down to a single commodity GPU (e.g., T4, 3090) and allow flexible deployment for various hardware setups.
+FlexGen aims to lower the resource requirements of large language model inference in the high-throughput setting down to a single commodity GPU (e.g., T4, 3090) and allow flexible deployment for various hardware setups.

 The key features of FlexGen include:

-⚡ **Lightining Fast Offloading**.
-Up to 100x faster than other offloading-based systems for running 175B models on a single GPU.

 📦 **Extreme Compression**.
 Compress both the parameters and attention cache of models, such as OPT-175B, down to 4 bits with negligible accuracy loss.

 🚀 **Scalability**.
 Come with a distributed pipeline parallelism runtime to allow scaling if more GPUs are given.

+⚡ **High-Throughput Offloading**.
+Higher-throughput offloading than HF accelerate, DeepSpeed Zero-Inference for OPT-175B.

 | [**Read Paper**](docs/paper.pdf) | [**Join Discord**](https://discord.gg/JfphDTkBAh) |